Application Deadline: March 1st

 2-Year vs. 3-Year Track

-EMU offers two graduate counseling degrees: a M.A. in Clinical Mental Health Counseling [CMHC] and an Ed.S. in School Counseling.
-Students are recommended to complete either degree following a 3-year curriculum track, however an intensive 2-year curriculum track is available for either degree.
+EMU offers a graduate counseling program of MA in Clinical Mental Health Counseling (CMHC).
+Students are recommended to complete this degree following a 3-year curriculum track, however an intensive 2-year curriculum track is available.
 Students interested in the intensive 2-year track must have a minimum undergraduate GPA of 3.5 and will submit a supplementary letter of intent specifying why the intensive 2-year track is the best fit for them.
 The supplementary letter of intent may highlight previous academic success, professional experience, personal development experiences, and additional information the applicant believes to be relevant.

 Admission Interview Process